Khaaz/AxonCore/docs/Listeners/ListenerLoader.md

 <a name="new_ListenerLoader_new"></a>

 ### new ListenerLoader()
-Load listeners in a Module.
+Load listeners in AxonClient.
-Validate the listener validity entirely.
+Validate the listener entirely.

 <a name="ListenerLoader+axon"></a>